Galata gas field

-The Galata gas field is a natural gas field located on the continental shelf of the Black Sea approximately 25km Southeast of Varna, Bulgaria (Latitude 43.04456° / Longitude 28.19323°).
+The Galata gas field is a natural gas field located on the continental shelf of the Black Sea approximately 25km Southeast of Varna, Bulgaria.
 The field was the first to be developed offshore Bulgaria, and at peak production provided more than 16% of Bulgaria's domestic gas needs, the platform and associated infrastructure is still the only production facility located in the Bulgarian Black Sea.

 Discovery

 Gas was discovered in the Late Cretaceous / Late Paleocene calcarenite reservoir in 1993 by Texaco and its JV partners (Texaco 20% - Operator, Enterprise 20%, OMV 10% and the remaining 50% was held by the State (Bulgarian Committee of Geology and Mineral Resources)).

 The discovery well Galata 1 was drilled using the Ocean Liberator semi submersible drilling rig.
 The well flowed at 34 e6ft3 per day through a 1.25 inch choke.
 This was the first offshore commercial gas discovery in Bulgaria.

 Later the same JV further appraised the field with the Galata 2 well and Bogdanov East 1 well.
 The field was later developed by the UK company Melrose Resources plc.